WHAT IS NEXT STEPS?

 - If singing, it is recommended, but not required, that you utilize piano accompaniment for your audition.
 This may mean singing along to a pre-recorded track or it may mean singing with a live accompanist.
 A cappella submissions will also be accepted.

 - Files must be uploaded as an .mp4, .mov, or .avi. (and be no larger than

 DESIGNERS/TECHNICIANS/MANAGERS – SUBMISSION RULES AND RECOMMENDATIONS

 We have several companies and schools looking for designers, technicians, and stage managers.
 Traditionally, one would submit a portfolio (or promptbook) of their work with a resume of their experience.
 However, this year we also have companies that are non-traditional candidates (playwrights, arts leaders, collaborators, etc.) and students should consider creating a website that showcases those talents as well.
-All work will be submitted via a link to a student-created website.
-Link to work will be due January 4, 2021.
-Exhibit registrants will be emailed instructions for providing the link.
+All work will be submitted via a AIRTABLE (or link to a student-created website).

 - KCACTF2 recommends using an easy and free website builder such as Google Sites to create a simple website that can display and contain materials necessary to exhibit the design or technology work.

 - Costume Designers may include examples of some process work such as preliminary sketches, or paperwork along with sketches (swatches) and realized work should include production photo(s).